Stedi/public-roadmap/.github/ISSUE_TEMPLATE/enhancement-to-product.md

 **Summary**

-A clear and concise description of what the bug is.
+A clear and concise description of what the enhancement is.

 **Intended Outcome**

-What should happen instead?
+What does the end result of this look like?

 **How will it work?**

 Should it just work?
 Should this be toggleable?
+Will it be opt-in?
 Should this be for GA, DevPreview?

 **References**